adapter-hub/adapters/docs/installation.md

 # Installation

-The `adapters` package is designed as an add-on for HuggingFace's Transformers library.
+The `adapters` package is designed as an add-on for Hugging Face's Transformers library.
 It currently supports Python 3.7+ and PyTorch 1.3.1+.
 You will have to [install PyTorch](https://pytorch.org/get-started/locally/) first.

 ```{eval-rst}